mrocklin/mrocklin.github.io/_sources/venting.md.txt

 But venting does have real value.
 There's some idea behind the vent that's causing you stress.
 Your gut is telling you something important and valuable.

-The mark of a real leader is someone who can feel those raw frustrations, vent internally, ask *"What am I feeling  here?"*, and then identify the constructive idea behind the vent, and finally think how to constructively communicate that idea to one's colleagues.
+The mark of a real leader is someone who can feel those raw frustrations acutely, vent internally, ask *"What am I feeling  here?"*, and then identify the constructive idea behind the vent.
+Finally, effective communicators think how to constructively communicate that idea to one's colleagues in a way that they will connect with.

 This is super hard.
-If it feels impossible then that's probably a signal that you need two things first:
+If it feels impossible then that's probably a signal that you need to do two things first:

-1. A better relationship with the person with whom you need to communicate
+1.  **Build a better relationship** with your partner

     Grab a beer.
 Talk about their kids.
 Anything just to jointly establish that you're both reasonable people.
 Don't push work topics too early.

-2. A better mental model of the person so that you can shape your message not as you most want to say it, but as you think they're most likely able to receive it
+2.  **Build a better mental model** of your partner

+    This way you can shape your message not as you most want to say it, but as you think they're most likely able to receive it

 This takes time.
 It's an investment.
 It absolutely pays off.